 If you’ve posted a few times, you could have a standard set of a few hashtags that you might reuse every time.

 The great thing now is to find Instagram pages that are posting posts with the same hashtags that you use.

 Then once you find posts that are inside your niche and are using these hashtags (or only inside your niche), you can start engaging with these pictures or videos.

 Start commenting on these posts saying stuff about that post or maybe their Instagram feed!

 This is a great way to get more exposure because these people use the same hashtags!

 Now you have a good chance that you made someone happy which could result in a follow!

-What you also could do every day is to go to the top 9 posts of a hashtag that is inside your niche, then place a comment, as I said above, on each of these posts.
+What you also could do every day is to go to the top nine posts of a hashtag that is inside your niche, then place a comment, as I said above, on each of these posts.

-This way, you will get a lot of exposure as well.
+This way you will get a lot of exposure as well.

 Of course, you could do this to more than one hashtag that is inside your niche every day.
-It all comes down on how much time you want to put into this or how much time you have!
+It all comes down to how much time you want to put into this or how much time you have!